localsite/localsite-delete/info/data/datacommons.md

 	gcloud auth application-default login

-See if you are logged in
+Or see if you are logged in

 	gcloud auth list

-You may neet to run
+If not, you can run

 	gcloud auth login 'your_email@domain.com'